planetlabs/planet-client-python/docs/get-started/get-your-planet-account.md

 Whenever you use the Planet SDK for Python to connect to Planet's APIs, you’ll need to authenticate with the Planet server.
 To do so, you need a Planet account with your own username and password.

-!!!tip "We want to hear from you!"
-    This is a beta release.
-We encourage you to test your workflows rigorously.
-Based on your feedback, we may roll out additional updates to improve your experience.
-Please share your feedback with us on our [Planet Developers community channel](https://community.planet.com/developers-55).

 ## Confirm your Planet account

 ### Sign on to Planet Explorer